-The Support Page on your website is where you tell your organisation's story.
+The Support Page on your website is where you tell your organization's story.
 It should communicate your impact on your communities, and why donations are important.

 Transparency on your Support Page helps build trust with website visitors.

-Bridport Arts Centre in Dorset, England, has a Support Page which does this using a visual showing the makeup of income into the organisation.
+Bridport Arts Centre in Dorset, England, has a Support Page which does this using a visual showing the makeup of income into the organization.

 The visual aid draws the eye, and information is processed faster than reading a paragraph of text.

 The pie chart communicates to website users the value of fundraised income in relation to other sources of income.
 There is transparency in presenting the breakdown in this way, which means donors can feel trusted, and can see how their donation fits into the overall budget.

 Fundraisers should prioritize ease of navigation on the Support Page.
 As soon as a customer doesn't know which button to press, or how to add the donation into the basket, you risk losing the donation.